Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

     ```cmd
     az iot hub create --resource-group AiDevKitResources --name myIoTHub --sku F1
     ```
+[!NOTE] If your free hub is already in use

 - Register your Vision AI DevKit in IoT Hub.